 “This part can also be obtained from Screwfix where they are known as a “Hushflow Washer“ — HC

 I couldn’t get a replacement diaphragm from Wickes but I did get one from B&Q, and here it is held in its operating attitude with the little red Restricting Pin pulled down by gravity.
+(Other suppliers are Screwfix or Kingsway Plumbing.)
 It doesn’t drop out of the hole because the other end of the pin is squashed flat making it too wide to pass through the hole.
 Make sure the pin can move up and down with ease under gravity while submerged:

 The diaphragm is flexible so that the section which shuts off the main flow of water, when filling the cistern, can go up and down relative to the area which seals against the inside of the Silent Fill Valve Tube.